Skip to main content

 In response to the industry’s demand for greater transparency following events like the FTX collapse in 2022, Binance has been publishing monthly Proof of Reserves (PoR) reports since November 2022.
 These reports aim to demonstrate that Binance holds sufficient reserves to cover all customer assets on deposit.

-These figures underscore Binance’s commitment to maintaining reserves well above the required minimum, ensuring that customer balances are safe and fully backed.
+These figures underscore Binance’s stated commitment to maintaining reserves at or above the required minimum, helping ensure that customer balances remain fully backed.

-Binance employs a Merkle Tree structure in its PoR system, allowing individual users to verify their assets on the platform through a cryptographic tool.
+Binance uses a Merkle Tree structure combined with zk-SNARK (Zero-Knowledge Succinct Non-Interactive Argument of Knowledge) cryptography in its PoR system, allowing individual users to verify that their account balances are included in the aggregate net balance without revealing private information.

-While the PoR reports provide detailed information on reserves held for a selection of major cryptocurrencies, they do not encompass all 350+ crypto assets offered on Binance’s spot exchange.
-Therefore, the reported figures represent only a portion of the total customer assets held in custody.
+While the PoR reports provide detailed information on reserves held for a selection of major cryptocurrencies, they don’t cover all 500+ spot coins listed on Binance’s exchange.
+The reported figures therefore represent only a portion of the total customer assets held in custody.
+The most current report is always available at binance.com/en/proof-of-reserves.
+It’s also worth noting that PoR reports show assets at a point in time and don’t constitute a full audit of Binance’s financial position – which would require comprehensive third-party audited financial statements.

 Conclusion

-Binance remains the top-dog cryptocurrency exchange in the world, as evidenced by its daily trading volumes.
-Outside of this metric, it is difficult to dig deeper into user statistics and the financial performance of Binance’s group of private companies.
+Binance remains the top-dog cryptocurrency exchange in the world, with $34 trillion in total trading volume in 2025, more than 300 million registered users, and roughly 38% of global spot trading market share.
+Outside of these headline metrics, the lack of public financial statements still makes it difficult to dig deeper into the granular performance of Binance’s group of private companies.

 If you are interested in reading about the statistics of one of Binance’s closest rivals, Coinbase, check out the Coinbase Statistics article.